RediSearch/RediSearch/docs/index.md

 See the [Clients page](Clients.md) for the full list.

-## Cluster Support and Commercial Version
+## Cluster Support

 RediSearch has a distributed cluster version that can scale to billions of documents and hundreds of servers.
-However, it is only available as part of Redis Labs Enterprise.
 We also offer official commercial support for RediSearch.
 See the [Redis Labs Website](https://redislabs.com/redis-enterprise/technology/redis-search/#sds) for more info and contact information.

 ## Primary Features